mvysny/vaadin-on-kotlin/docs/creating_ui-v10.md

 }
 ```

-The `button()` function simply creates the Vaadin `Button`, sets a caption into it, inserts it into the parent layout (in this case,
+The `button()` function simply creates the Vaadin `Button`, sets a caption for it, inserts it into the parent layout (in this case,
 the root `VerticalLayout`/`WelcomeView`) and runs the configuration block for that button.
 The configuration block adds a left click
 listener.